wjakob/nanobind/docs/typing.rst

 Typing
 ======

-This section covers two broad typing-related topics:
+This section covers three broad typing-related topics:

 1. How to create rich type annotation in C++ bindings so that projects using them can be effectively type-checked.

 2. How to :ref:`automatically generate stub files <stubs>` that are needed to enable static type checking and autocompletion in Python IDEs.

+3. How to write :ref:`pattern files <pattern_files>` to handle advanced use cases requiring significant stub customization.

 Signature customization
 -----------------------